Skilled Migrant Category questions and answers New Zealand Residence Programme

 I think I can meet the new points threshold, but I was planning to use my one year of skilled employment in New Zealand as evidence of meeting the English language requirement, so what do the changes to English language mean for me?

 If you are invited to apply, you will need to provide an English test if you do not meet any of the other new requirements.
 If you apply after 21 November, you can use one of the new tests.
-Your invitation to apply requires you to apply within four months, so you should make sure you organise your test soon after being invited.

 What scores will be required on the new English language tests?
 Where can I find out more information about the tests?